 Core Image Framework

 CoreImage.framework) provides a powerful set of built-in filters for manipulating video and still images.
-You can use the built-in filters for everything from simple operations (like touching up and correcting photos) to more advanced operations (like face and feature detection).
-The advantage of using these filters is that they operate in a nondestructive manner so that your original images are never changed directly.
-In addition, Core Image takes advantage of the available CPU and GPU processing power to ensure that operations are fast and efficient.
+You can use the built-in filters for everything from touching up and correcting photos to face, feature, and QR code detection.
+The advantage of these filters is that they operate in a nondestructive manner, leaving your original images unchanged.
+Because the filters are optimized for the underlying hardware, they are fast and efficient.

 For information about the classes and filters of the Core Image framework, see Core Image Reference Collection.